ibm-cloud-docs/cloud-infrastructure/image-migration-diy.md

 Make sure that your VM meets the minimum requirements that are listed in the [Before you begin](/docs/cloud-infrastructure?topic=cloud-infrastructure-migrating-vmware-vmdk-images-to-vpc#before-you-begin) section; however, for this step, the VM doesn't need to be in qcow2 format.
 The image conversion to qcow2 is covered in Step 3.

-As a best practice, take a snapshot or backup your VM before proceeding.
+For best performance, take a snapshot or backup your VM before proceeding.

 You can run a [migration bash script](https://github.com/IBM-Cloud/vpc-migration-tools/tree/main/image-conversion){: external} for your system to help validate if the VMs meet the requirements.
 {: tip}